SkylineCommunications/dataminer-docs/release-notes/EPM/I-DOCSIS/EPM_7.0.0_I-DOCSIS.md

 Alignment errors on the Visual pages for Port, Distribution, and FAT (Forwarding Access Terminal) pages have been corrected.
 These Visual pages now include parent shapes, making it possible to identify the hub and the Optical Line Terminal (OLT) associated with each entity.

-#### Visual enhancements to CCAP overview pages [ID_37636]

-Visual enhancements have been made to the KPIs listed on the CCAP overview pages to prevent overlap between KPI labels and values.

 #### Visual enhancements to EPM entity tables [ID_37776]

-The EPM entity tables in the *Below this view* section have been adjusted to match the column format of the *Data* section of that same entity.
+The column order for the EPM entity tables in the *Below this view* section has been adjusted to align with the column format of the *Data* section for that same entity.

 #### Improved performance when navigating to EPM cards through Topology app [ID_38194]